bareos/bareos/docs/manuals/source/TasksAndConcepts/CatalogMaintenance.rst

 For a PostgreSQL database, you could write the Bareos database as an ASCII file (:file:`bareos.sql`) then reload it by doing the following:

 .. code-block:: shell-session
+   :caption: Instruction to dump and reload Bareos catalog database

    pg_dump -c bareos > bareos.sql
    cat bareos.sql | psql bareos